constantine1035/Agriculture_Coursework/README.md

-6.8 Segmentation on the Agriculture Vision Dataset
+# Segmentation on the Agriculture Vision Dataset
-6.8.1 Dataset Preparation

 **Dataset structure:**
 ```